On the Usefulness of Embeddings, Clusters and Strings for Text Generator Evaluation: Infelicities and Approximations

 Plug-in estimators for $ \jsdiv$ and $ \mauvediv$ are defined similarly.
 Further, if $\approxqutterance$ is a smoothed approximation to the original $\qutterance$, using it may also mitigate the issues discussed in \cref{sec:issue_crossentropy}.
 We thus also compute estimators for the forward/exponentiated divergences using plug-in estimators, e.g.,:\looseness=-1

-Unfortunately, most functions $\modelfunc$ cannot produce a good estimate of $\putterance$ using only a small corpus.
+Unfortunately, most functions $\modelfunc$ cannot produce a good estimate of $\putterance$ using only a small corpus, which is the case we consider since we rely on evaluation sets for $\pcorpus$.
 While the best available language models are a class of $\modelfunc$ typically trained on millions (if not billions) of sentences, a standard evaluation set is quite small---on the order of one to ten thousand sentences---and we cannot expect $\modelfunc$ to provide a good $\approxputterance$ when fit using only such a small dataset.
 Accordingly, depending on our choice of $\modelfunc$, this class of metrics may be either high variance or high bias, both of which are problematic.\looseness=-1